PyFPGA/pyfpga/doc/user_guide.md

 prj.set_top('TopName')
 ```

-> NOTE:
+> **NOTEs:**
 > * For some Tools, the order could be a problem.
 If a complain about
 > something not Found is displayed, try to change the order.
 > * For some Tools, the file extension could be a problem.
 If a file
 > seems unsupported, you can always use project options
 > (see [Advanced usage](#advanced-usage)).
+> * A file with the tcl extension will be included with the `source`
+> command.
+It could be used to have a file with particular additional
+> options.

-Finally, you must run the files generation:
+Finally, you must run the Design Flow with:

 ```py
 prj.generate()